mansiN14/Expense-Tracker-App/README.md

 📥 Add Expenses: Enter the title and amount for your expense.

-📃 Expense List: See a list of all your added expenses.
+📃 Expense List: See a lis

-📊 Total Tracker (optional feature to add later): View the total money spent.

-💡 Responsive UI: Works seamlessly on mobile, tablet, and desktop.

-🚀 Live Deployment: Hosted using Vercel.

-🛠️ Built With

-React.js – Frontend library

-HTML/CSS – Layout and styling

 JavaScript (ES6+) – Logic and dynamic behavior